-Extremely high doses of magnesium for a long time could be bad for your bones, though.
-High serum magnesium concentration could cause osteoporosis and osteopenia!
+Extremely high doses of magnesium from supplements for a long time could be bad for your bones, though.
+High serum magnesium concentrations could cause osteoporosis and osteopenia!
 Both low and high magnesium doses are bad for the bones!

-Thus, you should always consult your physician before taking any supplement.
+Thus, you should always consult your physician before taking too much magnesium from supplements.

 Do I need magnesium supplements to prevent osteoporosis?

-Healthy people who follow a well-balanced diet containing many foods rich in magnesium don’t need dietary supplements.
+Healthy people who follow a well-balanced diet containing many foods high in magnesium don’t need dietary supplements.
 They can get the recommended daily intake from food.

 So, if you want to increase your daily magnesium intake, you could take magnesium supplements.
-You’ll find a wide variety of dietary supplements on Amazon.
+You’ll find a wide variety of magnesium supplements at best prices on iHerb.

 Certainly, eating many foods high in magnesium is good for your bones and for preventing osteoporosis.

-Green vegetables (spinach, in particular), seeds, nuts (e.g. almonds, cashews, walnuts), legumes, and whole-grain cereals are the best dietary sources of magnesium.
+Green vegetables (spinach, in particular), seeds, nuts (e.g. almonds, cashews, walnuts), beans, and whole grain cereals are the best dietary sources of magnesium.
 But the richest common food in magnesium is pumpkin seeds.
 1 oz has 168 mg, or 40% of the recommended daily intake!